Oripavine

 Oripavine is an opioid and the major metabolite of thebaine.
-It is the parent compound from which a series of semi-synthetic opioids are derived, which includes the compounds etorphine and buprenorphine.
-Although its analgesic potency is comparable to morphine, it is not used clinically due to its severe toxicity and low therapeutic index.
-Due to its use in manufacture of strong opioids, oripavine is a controlled substance in some jurisdictions.
+It is the precursor to the semi-synthetic compounds etorphine and buprenorphine.
+Although this chemical compound has analgesic potency comparable to morphine, it is not used clinically due to severe adverse effects and a low therapeutic index.
+Being a precursor to a series of extremely strong opioids, oripavine is a controlled substance in some jurisdictions.

 Pharmacological properties

 Oripavine possesses an analgesic potency comparable to morphine; however, it is not clinically useful due to severe toxicity and low therapeutic index.
 In both mice and rats, toxic doses caused tonic-clonic seizures followed by death, similar to thebaine.
 Oripavine has a potential for dependence which is significantly greater than that of thebaine but slightly less than that of morphine.

-Bridged derivatives
+Bridged derivatives (The Bentley compounds)

 Of much greater relevance are the properties of the orvinols, a large family of semi-synthetic oripavine derivatives classically synthesized by the Diels-Alder reaction of thebaine with an appropriate dienophile followed by 3-O-demethylation to the corresponding bridged oripavine.
 These compounds were developed by the group led by K. W. Bentley in the 1960s, and these Bentley compounds represent the first series of "super-potent" μ-opioid agonists, with some compounds in the series being over 10,000 times the potency of morphine as an analgesic.
 The simple bridged oripavine parent compound 6,14-endoethenotetrahydrooripavine is already 40 times the potency of morphine, but adding a branched tertiary alcohol substituent on the C7 position results in a wide range of highly potent compounds.

 Other notable derivatives then result from further modification of this template, with saturation of the 7,8-double bond of etorphine resulting in the even more potent dihydroetorphine (up to 12,000× potency of morphine) and acetylation of the 3-hydroxy group of etorphine resulting in acetorphine (8700× morphine)—although while the isopentyl homologue of etorphine is nearly three times more potent, its 7,8-dihydro and 3-acetyl derivatives are less potent than the corresponding derivatives of etorphine at 11,000 and 1300 times morphine, respectively.
 Replacing the N-methyl group with cyclopropylmethyl results in opioid antagonists such as diprenorphine (M5050, which is used as an antidote to reverse the effects of etorphine, M99), and partial agonists such as buprenorphine, which is widely used in the treatment of opioid addiction.